cosmos/cosmos-sdk/x/auth/spec/05_vesting.md

 ### Periodic Vesting Accounts

 Periodic vesting accounts require calculating the coins released during each period for a given block time `T`.
-Note that multiple periods could have passed when calculating GetVestedCoins, so we must iterate over each period until the end of that period is after `T`.
+Note that multiple periods could have passed when calling `GetVestedCoins`, so we must iterate over each period until the end of that period is after `T`.

-Set `CT := StartTime`
+1. Set `CT := StartTime`

-Set `V' := 0`
+2. Set `V' := 0`

 For each Period P: